easz/40hSlavery/README.md

-### How My 40 Hours A Week Were Spent and Rewarded for The Modern Slavery
+### How a 40 Hours Week was Spent and Rewarded for the Modern Slavery

 #### Tools